jmanuel1/todoer/README.md

 * Offer installable builds
   * This may be difficult since, as far as I know, Mailspring doesn't have a user-friendly way of installing plugins yet
-* Work with folders too
-  * This use case is not explicitly handled yet, and it is unknown if it works.